gradle/gradle/platforms/core-execution/execution/README.md

 A task's identity is its full path (e.g., `:project-name:taskName`).
 Crucially, this identity is independent of non-incremental inputs.
-For non-incremental tasks, when a non-incremental input changes, previous outputs are still presented to the action, making it the action's responsibility to clean them up.
+For non-incremental tasks, when one of their (non-incremental) inputs changes, previous outputs are still presented to the action, making it the action's responsibility to clean them up.

 For incremental tasks, the execution engine automatically cleans up outputs when non-incremental inputs change.
 The plan is to extend this behavior to non-incremental tasks as well (or execute them via the same immutable workspaces used for non-incremental transforms).
 However, some tasks do not declare themselves as incremental yet exploit the ability to update their outputs.